Why Sigourney Weaver Didn't Want Her 'Defenders' Villain to Be a "Cold Ice Queen"

-Sigourney Weaver birthed the modern action heroine while playing Ripley in 1979's Alien.
+Sigourney Weaver birthed the modern action heroine with Ripley in 1979's Alien.
 But now she's playing a more morally ambiguous character in Marvel's The Defenders, out Friday on Netflix

 The Defenders — a team of street-level superheroes made up of the stars of Daredevil (Charlie Cox), Jessica Jones (Krysten Ritter), Luke Cage (Mike Colter) and Iron Fist (Finn Jones) — believe Alexandra (Weaver) to be a super-villain.
 She leads an ancient organization whose members will stop at nothing to achieve immortality.
 But to Weaver, Alexandra is just a savvy (if unsavory) businesswoman and the hero of her own story.